PacktPublishing/CMake-Best-Practices---2nd-Edition/chapter09/docker_minimal/README.md

 the `--user $(id -u):$(id -g)` flag will tell docker to run as the current user.
 The user-ID and group id are retrieved using the `id` command from bash.
 If running on windows this might be ignored.
-The `--rm` flag tells docker to discard the container after use. the `-v` flag tells docker to mount the curent working director into the container to the path `/workspace` After the flags the cmanke commands to be executed inside the docker container are passed.
+The `--rm` flag tells docker to discard the container after use. the `-v` flag tells docker to mount the current working director into the container to the path `/workspace` After the flags the cmanke commands to be executed inside the docker container are passed.